Crisis deepens, Ukraine accuses Moscow of ‘medieval’ tactics

 The U.N. human rights office reported 406 confirmed civilian deaths but said the real number is much higher.
 The invasion has also sent 1.7 million people fleeing Ukraine.

+On Monday, Moscow again announced a series of demands to stop the invasion, including that Ukraine recognize Crimea as part of Russia and recognize the eastern regions controlled by Moscow-supported separatist fighters as independent.
+It also insisted that Ukraine change its constitution to guarantee it won’t join international bodies like NATO and the EU.
+Ukraine has already rejected those demands.

-Zelenskyy called for more punitive measures, including a global boycott of Russia’s oil exports, which are key to its economy.
+Zelenskyy has called for more punitive measures against Russia, including a global boycott of its oil exports, which are key to its economy.

 “If (Russia) doesn’t want to abide by civilized rules, then they shouldn’t receive goods and services from civilization,” he said in a video address.